thiagocapuano/waves-documentation/en/ride/about-ride.md

 **RIDE** is a programming language for writing [dApp scripts](/blockchain/dapp-script.md), [account scripts](/blockchain/account-script.md) and [asset scripts](/blockchain/asset-script.md).

-RIDE is case-sensitive, based on expressions, and by design [lazy](/ride/immutable-variables.md).
+The language is case-sensitive, based on expressions, and by design [lazy](/ride/immutable-variables.md).

 RIDE is not an object-oriented language (by paradigm it's rather a functional programming language).